Equivariant infinite loop space theory, the space level story: The equivalence between the Segal and operadic machines

 Since we know that these maps are $G$-equivariant, to check commutative diagrams we may drop the $\al$'s and $\be$'s from the notation and only consider the underlying nonequivariant spaces.
 On underlying spaces, the composite above is

 We must show that these maps $\om_q$ specify a map of simplicial spaces.
-Again recall \myref{damn}.
+Again recall \autoref{damn}.
 In both the categorical and monadic bar constructions, the face maps $d_i$ for $i>1$ are induced by composition in $\sD_V$ and the action of $\sD_V$ on $Y$.
-Since the $\om_q$ are defined using the quotient maps $Z_m\rtarr \bar{Z}_m$, commutation with these face maps is evident.
+Commutation of $\om$ with these face maps is evident.
 Similarly, commutation with the degeneracy maps $s_i$ for $i>0$ is evident.
 We must show commutation with $s_0$, $d_0$, and $d_1$.
-An essential point is that the Segal maps are in $\PI_G$, and we are taking the categorical tensor product over $\PI_G$ in the target.
+An essential point is that the components of the Segal maps are in $\PI_G$, and we are taking the categorical tensor product over $\PI_G$ in the target.
 First consider $s_0$ on zero simplices.
 For $(i, v)$ in $^n\!S^V$, that is, $v$ in the $i$th summand, and $y\in Y_n$,

 Here $\id_n \in \sD_V(\mathbf n,\mathbf n)$, the third equation uses $\de_i=\id_1\com \de_i$ and the equivalence relation defining $\bD_V Y$, and the last equation uses that $\om((i,v),y) = \de_i(y)\sma v$.
 The commutation of $\om$ and $s_0$ on $q$-simplices for $q>0$ is similar.
 The following diagrams prove the commutation of $\om$ with $d_0$ and $d_1$ on $1$-simplices, and the argument for $q$-simplices for $q>1$ is similar.
-Remember that $\bL_G Y = Y_1$.
 Again, we only write the maps of underlying spaces, dropping from the notation the indices that indicate $G$-actions since the $G$-action is not relevant to checking that the diagrams commute.
-The top left corners of the following two diagrams are canonically isomorphic, but they are written differently to clarify the top horizontal arrows.